AlvaroBernabe/aba-Backend-OLD-GAMES/README.md

 The objective of the project is to build both a back and a Front of it, complying with self-imposed minimums, but validated by the teachers.

 ## About the project
-<p>My project consists of creating a library of Abandonware or Freeware games that companies no longer sell, with which the user, once he logs in, can search the catalog of games available under such a term as well as add favorites and see different aspects of each one.</p>
+<p>The objective of the project is to develop a backend and frontend for a library of Abandonware and Freeware games.
+The project will comply with self-imposed minimum requirements and be validated by teachers.</p>
-<p>Something like Steam but with games that the companies have abandoned.</p>
+<p>The library will allow users to search for games, add favorites, and view detailed information about each game.
+The library will focus on games that are no longer sold by companies.</p>
-<p>The technologies that I will use for the Backend PHP with Laravel, and for the Front HTML, CSS, React Vite, Bootstrap and Redux.</p>
+<p>The backend will be developed using PHP with Laravel, and the frontend will use HTML, CSS, React Vite, Bootstrap, and Redux.</p>
-Trough this API you can manage the next Endpoints:
+The API will provide endpoints to manage the following features:

 - Welcome Test.
 - Register User.